The 6 Best Restaurant Review Sites (And How To Use Them)

 6. Eater

-Eater isn’t a typical restaurant review site, but if your restaurant gets featured on a neighborhood map, a “Where to Eat Right Now” roundup, or a full editorial write-up, it can have a huge ripple effect.
+It isn’t a typical restaurant review site, but if your restaurant gets featured on a neighborhood map, a “Where to Eat Right Now” roundup, or a full editorial write-up, it can have a huge ripple effect.
+Being included on Eater can help build a positive reputation for your business, even though most restaurants are not featured.

 It’s where food bloggers, journalists, and customers go to see what’s trending in their city or neighborhood.